Dhiraj467/sessional-assessment-2/README.md

 Hii
-This is a image search engine.
+This is a image search application